dataq-instruments/CSharp_Example_4_DataqSDK/README.md

 # DataqSDK
- Skeleton C# Example based on DataqSDK ActiveX
+ Skeleton C# Example based on DataqSDK ActiveX that acquires data from two analog channels

  This C# example is based on DATAQsdk ActiveX.
 It targets DI-2108, but it also supports DI-11xx, DI-21xx, DI-41xx and DI-47xx and others with appropriate modification, such as DeviceDriver and DeviceID, gain/range difference, please refer to https://www.dataq.com/data-acquisition/software/developer-network/#3